IanSaucy/ArticleSegmentation/data_downloader/README.md

 and it will do the rest.
 It overwrites the output file each time and thus has to re-scrape all the URLs on each run.

+It also saves some useful metadata about each image.
+Including:

+- Height
+- Width
+- issue date
+- creation date(time uploaded online)
+- updated date

 ## Scraping Images

 This part can be run via `python image_downloader_driver.py`.
 It expects the CSV file